TrebBrennan/uikit/README.md

 ```shell
 npm install @gov.au/body @gov.au/header @gov.au/footer @gov.au/buttons
 ```

+💡 [Pancake](https://github.com/govau/pancake/), which is a dependency of our components, will make sure you have all assets ready to use.
+If you want to change the locations of your assets you can modify the `package.json` file following the [pancake the documentation](https://github.com/govau/pancake/).

 💡 You can make the very first install even faster by including the pancake plugins you need: